BC Corrections and Indigenous justice

 Indigenous Justice Program

-BC Corrections partners with the federal government to support the delivery of the national Indigenous Justice Program in 34 communities in B.C.
-These community-driven programs deliver culture-based services that range from court diversion, to client support and supervision, to community reintegration planning and support.
+BC Corrections partners with the federal government to support the delivery of the national Indigenous Justice Program in communities across B.C.
+These community-driven programs deliver culture-based services that range from court diversion to client support and supervision, to community reintegration planning and support.

 Indigenous justice partners are trained to deliver two of BC Corrections’ core programs – Respectful Relationships and Substance Abuse Management – to support program delivery in a culturally relevant and safe manner.